harpreet-03/Java-310/README.md

 ## Getting Started

 ### Setting up your development environment
 Make sure you have Java Development Kit (JDK) installed on your machine.
 You can download it from [Oracle JDK](https://www.oracle.com/java/technologies/javase-downloads.html) or use OpenJDK.
-Additionally, set up your favorite Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse.
+Additionally, set up your favorite Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse or VSCode.

-### Introduction to Git and GitHub
-Before diving into Java, it's essential to understand version control.
-Learn the basics of Git and how to use GitHub to collaborate and manage your code efficiently.
-Each day, you'll be adding your daily exercises and projects to your GitHub repository.

 ## Contributors
 <h2>